Hazard Overview

 Maximum Allowable Quantities

-The National Fire Protection Association's NFPA 45-Standard on Fire Protection for Laboratories Using Chemicals 2004 Edition limits the amount of flammable liquids that can be stored in a laboratory.
-The limits depend on the construction and fire safety rating of the building.
+The National Fire Protection Association's NFPA 45-Standard on Fire Protection for Laboratories Using Chemicals 2015 Edition limits the amount of flammable liquids that can be stored in a laboratory.
+The limits depend on the construction and fire safety rating of the building and room.
 Most buildings on campus fall under class C (low fire hazard).
 The allowable amounts for this class are outlined in the table below:

 Table 1: Maximum Quantities of Flammable and Combustible Liquids in Class C labs